TM-Albert/python_shell/README.md

-# Python Shell Project: ShellBuiltins
+# Python Shell Project

-`ShellBuiltins` is a Python class that simulates a minimal shell environment with built-in commands and support for external programs.
+Python Shell Project simulates a minimal shell environment with built-in commands and support for external programs.
 It allows executing commands like `echo`, `pwd`, `cd`, and also provides custom network utilities.

 ---